Semiconcave functions in Alexandrov's geometry: Tight maps

 \item If one removes one function from a tight collection (in $\Omega$) then (for the corresponding map) all points of $\Omega$ become regular.
 In other words, the projection of a tight map $F$ to any coordinate hyperplane is a tight map with all regular points (in $\Omega$).

-This follows from the property \ref{grad-onto} on page \pageref{grad-onto} applied to the flow for the removed $f_i$.
+This follows from the property \ref{grad-onto} on page \pageref{grad-onto} applied to the flow for the removed function $f_i$.

-\item The converse also holds, i.e. if $F$ is regular at $x$ then one can find a semiconcave function $g$ such that map $z\mapsto(F(z),g(z))$ is tight in a neighborhood of $x$.
+\item The converse also holds; that is, if $F$ is regular at $x$ then one can find a semiconcave function $g$ such that map $z\mapsto(F(z),g(z))$ is tight in a neighborhood of $x$.
 Moreover, $g$ can be chosen to have an arbitrary controlled concavity type.

 Indeed, one can take $g=\dist_p$, where $p$ as in the property~\ref{open-reg}.
 Then we have

 and therefore

 On the other hand, from inequality $(**)$ on page \pageref{**-polar-inq} and example (\ref{polar}) subsequent to it, we have